Ford Mustang (second generation): 1977

 Capitalizing on the sales success of the previous year's racy-looking Cobra II, Mustang II sales literature for 1977 emphasized the more sporty aspects of the car, with the words "Sweet Handling" the featured catchphrase on the cover of that year's Mustang II dealership brochure (though a luxury Ghia model still got pride of place there).
-Along these lines, the 1977 model year introduced a "Sports Appearance Group" for the Ghia model that was color-matched to either black or tan paint, as well as several minor styling changes and expanded color options for the Cobra II.
+Along these lines, the 1977 model year introduced a "Ghia Sports Group" for the Ghia model that was color-matched to either black or tan paint, as well as several minor styling changes and expanded color options for the Cobra II.
 Also new was a T-top option for the fastback, featuring twin removable tinted glass panels.

 Midway through the 1977 model year, changes for the 1978 model year were pulled ahead to sell early.
 It is most notable on the Cobra II models, where the hood scoop was turned around to seem more aerodynamic and the graphics were revised.
 For the decals, the over-the-top dual stripes running the length of the car were replaced with a single stripe, and on the sides of the car, the snake and "COBRA II" decals were replaced with large stripes raised to the middle of the body sides with large "COBRA" lettering in the middle.
 Louvers were added to the hatch and the side panel louvers only came in black.
 All of the glass moldings were painted black.
-With these mid-year changes, for the first time, Mustang II sales brochures featured a sporty 2+2 hatchback model, with its fastback lines, on the cover instead of one of the more formal-looking notchback or Ghia models, likely spurred by the favorable public response to the Cobra II.
-This new cover model featured the available T-top roof with wrap over band.
+With these mid-year changes, for the first time, Mustang II sales brochures featured a sporty 2+2 hatchback model, with its fastback lines, on the cover instead of one of the more formal-looking notchback or Ghia models,.
+This new cover model featured the available T-top roof with a bright wrap wrap-over band.